Parties to Crime Lecture

 Murder

-Actus reus: The unlawful killing of a human being under the queen’s peace
+Actus reus: The unlawful killing of a human being under the King’s peace

-Sam is working out the back of Moonbucks, a popular coffee shop, when his his ex-wife Linda comes in with her new boyfriend Jim.
+Sam is working out the back of Moonbucks, a popular coffee shop, when his ex-wife Linda comes in with her new boyfriend Jim.
 Sam harbours a lot of hatred towards Linda since he caught her cheating on him with another man, whereupon she ended their marriage.
 Sam knows that Linda suffers from a heart condition that means she is entirely intolerant to caffeine, the consumption of which could prove fatal.
 Sam tells Jane, a fellow barista, that the decaf machine has broken so he has put the decaf beans into the main machine.
-This is untrue and subsequently the coffee the Jane pours is actually a caffeinated coffee.
+This is untrue, and subsequently the coffee that Jane pours is actually caffeinated.
 Linda drinks this and suffers a fatal heart attack and dies.

 Identify the liability of the parties.